csdms/bmi-live/README.md

 1. View the list of BMI methods and their signatures at http://bmi.readthedocs.io
 1. Together, implement the BMI methods for the model!
-1. Test our results in a Jupyter Notebook (and make a plot, maybe using widgets!)
+1. Evaluate our results in a Jupyter Notebook (and make a plot, maybe using widgets!)

 ## The Requirements